paulocastellano/screencast.camera/README.md

 # Screencast Camera

-Powerful camera for you produce your screencasts built with Electron and Vuejs.
+Powerful camera for you to produce your screencasts.

 ## Run locally